nightscout/trio-docs/docs/EN/Setup/New-User-Setup.md

 :::{important}
 If you use mg/dL, you must first change the 'Glucose Units' before entering your profile settings.

-This is found in the Trio Settings menu under 'Preferences'
+This is found in the Trio Settings menu under 'Preferences.'
 :::

  1. [Basal](../settings/configuration/basalprofile.md)